 Storage space is a tough one in small gyms.
 Once again, there are a few solutions you can go for.
 Ideally, you’d combine all of these to maximize the amount of storage available.

-First, try to go for a rack that includes lots of weight pegs and storage for you to put your plates and bars on.
+First, try to go for a rack with lots of weight pegs, and storage for you to put your plates and bars on.
 If that’s not something that works for you, maybe consider a foldable rack which will sit flush with the wall when not in use.

 How Much Does It Cost to Build a Gym Shed?

 Again, tough question.
 It depends on what you’re buying of course, but for a budget oriented gym, I’d say around two to three grand for a basic setup that covers all your needs.
 That is of course, if you already own a shed.

 If you have to buy a shed, add 2 to 3 grand to your budget.

 Is It Cheaper to Build or Buy a Shed?